 Tennis elbow, also known as lateral epicondylitis, is a condition that causes pain where the tendons of your forearm muscles attach to the bony bump on the outside of the elbow.
 While a common injury among tennis players, it is not limited to athletes.
 Like golfer’s elbow (medial epicondylitis), tennis elbow results from excessive or repeated use of the tendons in your forearm.

 While tennis elbow is a frustrating and painful condition, the good news is that conservative treatments are effective at improving symptoms for most patients.
 The first step to getting back to your normal activities pain-free is to schedule an appointment at Mirza Orthopedics.
 We are the premier orthopedic hand, wrist, elbow & shoulder center on Long Island, serving active patients of all ages from Suffolk County, Nassau County and beyond.
-You can make an appointment by filling out the form on this page.
+You can make an appointment with our tennis elbow doctors and specialists by filling out the form on this page.

 What causes tennis elbow?

 Tennis elbow is caused by damage to the tendons connected to the outer (lateral) side of your elbow due to repetitive stress and overuse.
 Most cases of tennis elbow deal with damage to one forearm muscle in particular, called the extensor carpi radialis brevis (ECRB) muscle.
 Repetitive use, such as hitting ground strokes on the tennis court, can weaken the muscle and can create microscopic tears in the tendon where it attaches to the lateral epicondyle.

 You may be more likely to develop lateral epicondylitis if:

 - You are between the ages of 30 and 50

 - You regularly play tennis and/or participate in activities that require repetitive or vigorous use of the forearm muscles